 Not to boast, but I rarely catch colds nowadays.
 Oh sure, maybe I get the odd sniffle once a year, but considering how many miles I log in airplanes and my contact with germ infested children, I think that’s a pretty good track record.
 And it’s not because I was breastfed or watch my sugars or am super healthy.
 My secret?
 This one herb: astragalus.

 This is why I take astragalus

-What are your tricks for warding off colds?
+What are your go-to tricks for warding off colds?